vuejs/docs/src/guide/built-ins/transition.md

 This can be useful when you've defined CSS transitions / animations using Vue's transition class conventions and want to switch between them.

-You can also apply different behavior in JavaScript transition hooks based on current state of your component.
+You can also apply different behavior in JavaScript transition hooks based on the current state of your component.
 Finally, the ultimate way of creating dynamic transitions is through [reusable transition components](#reusable-transitions) that accept props to change the nature of the transition(s) to be used.
 It may sound cheesy, but the only limit really is your imagination.

 ---